dvtirol/pynetinstall/README.md

 [merlinthemagic/MTM-Mikrotik] repo.

-Provide the path to the firmware you want to install in pyNetinstall's `config.ini`.
+Provide the path to the firmware you want to install in pyNetinstall's `config.ini` (searched in the current working directory).
 A custom default configuration script can be provided as well:

 ```
 [pynetinstall]